vijayengineer/Bitcoin_Trading_Bot/README.md

 --> Query via klines the 1minute BTC USDT data from binance
 --> Wait till the candle is closed before starting the RSI calculation
 --> Use TAlib to estimate EMA 13 and 5 period
---> Get 4/8 hour chunks of data and pass them onto Jupyter notebook
+--> Get 4/8 hour chunks of data and pass them onto Jupyter notebook (stored in data folder)
 --> Formulate the thresholds by looking at the chart (code not included)
 --> Rerun the bot with the thresholds